subham777X/The-SQL-Projects/README.md

 # The-SQL-Projects
-These are the excel based projects
+This is a PostgreSQL based DataWarehouse Project